 Does your child like to read?
-If so, there are a number of Kansas City bookstores and libraries that are offering FREE summer reading programs.
-The programs offer incentives for kids to read a certain number of books over the summer (e.g., FREE books, prizes).
+If so, there are several Kansas City bookstores and libraries that are offering FREE summer reading programs.
+Many programs offer incentives for kids to read a certain number of books over the summer.
+Some give away FREE books just for signing up.

-Kansas City, Kansas Public Library: From June 1-July 31, kids who register for the KCK program can earn prizes by logging the books they read (online or on paper).
-The library will also host kick-off parties at each branch.
+Kansas City Public Library: From June 1 to July 31, kids who register for the Kansas City Kansas Public Library summer reading program can earn prizes by logging the books they read (online or on paper).
+There’s also an option for summer camps and daycare to participate as a group.

-Kansas City Public Library: The Kansas City Public Library is holding a Youth Summer Reading Program with a “Rock & Read” theme.
-Kids who read five books by July 31 will earn a “rockin’ award.”
-And all kids and teens who sign up will get a FREE book, and also qualify for “fine forgiveness” on Kansas City Public Library youth card accounts.
+Mid-Continent Public Library: The Kansas City Missouri Public Library is holding a youth summer reading program with a “dare to discover” theme, in honor of the 50th anniversary of the Apollo 11 moon landing.
+Kids who read five books by July 31 will earn “out-of-this-world” awards.
+All kids and teens who sign up will get a FREE book, and also qualify for “fine forgiveness” on Kansas City Public Library youth card accounts.